theCorgiCoder/a-simple-little-weather-app/README.md

 - **React Native** with Expo
 - **Expo & Expo Router** for quick app building in Expo Go App and file-based navigation
+- **Expo Go App** - if you want to test the application that way, otherwise use an emulator or physical device in Android Studio or Xcode(ios)
 - **TypeScript** for type safety
 - **OpenWeatherMap API** for weather data
 ## Getting Started